yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 ## How it works
 To further understand how this demo works, examine the roles and contents of the files listed below.
-These files were included when you cloned the repository in step 2 above.
+These files were included when you cloned this tutorial repository in step 2 above.

 ### Class definitions
-These files specify the kinds of diagnoses that we wish to identify, such as cancer or thyroid disease.
+These are files we created to specify the kinds of diagnoses that we wish to identify, such as cancer or thyroid disease.

 * [fullreport.ofn](fullreport.ofn) -- Class definition for `:FinalPatientReportWithCancerDiagnosis`, which is a final patient report of cancer diagnosis.
-This class is the intersection of three separately defined classes:
+This class is the intersection of three classes defined in separate files:
-  * `:PatientReport` -- The class of patient reports, defined in [patientreport.ofn](patientreport.ofn)
+  * `:PatientReport`
-  * `:FinalReport` -- The class of reports with a status that we consider final, defined in [finalreport.ofn](finalreport.ofn)
+  * `:FinalReport`
-  * `:ReportWithCancerDiagnosis` -- The class of reports that have cancer diagnoses, defined in [cancerreport.ofn](cancerreport.ofn)
+  * `:ReportWithCancerDiagnosis`
-* [patientreport.ofn](patientreport.ofn) -- Class definition for `:PatientReport`, i.e., reports whose subject is a fhir:Patient
+* [patientreport.ofn](patientreport.ofn) -- Class definition for `:PatientReport`, i.e., all reports whose subject is a fhir:Patient
-* [finalreport.ofn](finalreport.ofn) -- Class definition for `:FinalReport`, i.e., reports whose status meets our criteria for finalized
+* [finalreport.ofn](finalreport.ofn) -- Class definition for `:FinalReport`, i.e., all reports whose status meets our criteria for finalized
 * [cancerreport.ofn](cancerreport.ofn) -- Class definition for `:ReportWithCancerDiagnosis`, which are reports having a diagnosis of [363346000: Malignant neoplastic disease](http://snomed.info/id/363346000).
 * [thyroidreport.ofn](thyroidreport.ofn) -- Class definition for `:ReportOfThyroidDisease`, which are reports having a diagnosis of [14304000: Disorder of thyroid gland (disorder)](http://snomed.info/id/14304000).
 * [finalreport_text.ofn](finalreport_text.ofn) -- [Not used in this tutorial]  Class definition for `:FinalReport` whose status **text** matches what we think counts as "finalized".
 This is a potential alternate way of defining the `:FinalReport` class.